 - Mark Price joins the Port of Longview as the new Director of Marine Terminals.

 - Port of Longview Board of Commissioners elect Commissioner Jeff Wilson as the new Board President.
 Mr. Wilson takes over for Commissioner Doug Averett, who served as President in 2017.

-- In the early morning hours of June 28th, a maritime accident occurred at the Port resulting in two tragic fatalities.
+- A maritime accident occurred at the Port (in June) resulting in two tragic fatalities.
 ILWU member Byron Jacobs and Chief Mate Pinshan Li of China died when a vessel line snapped and struck both men.

 - Larry Marko retired as the Port's Manager of Marine Terminals.
 Larry first joined the Port 32 years earlier, as the Port's plumber in 1986.

 - Commission Vice-President Bob Bagaason announced his resignation from the Port of Longview, effective September 30, 2018.
 Mr. Bagaason was elected to represent the 3rd Commission District in the 2007 general election - serving just short of two full terms in office.

 - The Board of Commissioner's voted to fill the vacant District #3 seat with local businessman, Allan Erickson.
 Erickson will serve out the remainder of former Commissioner Bob Bagaason's term (through December 2019.)